 And where other games can have a narrow focus on combat, A Game of Thrones is more nuanced.
 Yes, you can launch military attacks, but you can also attempt to dominate rivals using your political clout, or to undermine them with carefully crafted intrigues.
 Choosing which of these plans to pursue and picking the right moment to launch your schemes makes for some agonizingly difficult decisions, and this is a game that isn't shy about layering complexity on top of complexity until you're presented with a succession of brain-melting situations with no obvious best course of action.

 Article continues after the video below

-But where the game really shines is in its attention to the flavour, theme and atmosphere of the stories that inspired it – not just in terms of its lavish artwork, but in the way it captures the essence of the series in its core mechanics.
+But where the game really shines is in its attention to the flavor, theme, and atmosphere of the stories that inspired it—not just in terms of its lavish artwork, but in the way it captures the essence of the series in its core mechanics.

 But if you're a Game of Thrones fan looking for a deep, compelling game to obsess over, this is it.
-Play a few games and you'll soon realise that you couldn't stop if you wanted to.
+Play a few games, and you'll soon realize that you couldn't stop if you wanted to.
 You win, or you die.

 Follow Owen Duffy on Twitter.